 I am absolutely certain that it does wonders for the body too.
 Because at the highest point of Samyama meditation the body is completely and utterly relaxed.
 More so than in other methods.
-And this suggests that it should help with aches and illnesses.
+And to me this suggests that it should help with various maladies.

-Samyama meditation is without doubt one of the most powerful meditations.
-When we achieve Samyama we are completely absorbed in the object.
-And this removes our imprisoning sense of self.
+I consider Samyama to be one of the most powerful meditations and I love practising it.
+When I achieve Samyama I feel completely absorbed in my meditation object.
+And this removes my imprisoning sense of self.

 Paul Harrison BSc is a qualified meditation teacher who believes in genuine, authentic meditation.
 He has more than 15 years experience in teaching meditation and mindfulness both to individuals and to corporations and is the author of four books on meditation.
 He has been featured in Psychology Today, Breathe Magazine, Healthline, Psych Central and Lion’s Roar.